LennartFr/createcustloyalty/README.md

 1. docker kill $(docker ps -q)
 1. docker rm $(docker ps -aq)
 1. docker rmi $(docker images dev-* -q)
-1. This command will remove all composer cards
+1. rm -rf ~/.composer.
+This command will remove all composer cards

-1. rm -rf ~/.composer

 1. The fabric setup scripts will be in the /fabric-dev-servers directory.
 Start fabric and create peer admin card: